 My Block, My Uptown, My City

-This is a block leader initiative made up of concerned citizens who are willing to take the extra step to connect neighbors and build community on their block—making their neighborhood a safer, more pleasant places to live.
+This is a block leader initiative made up of concerned citizens who are willing to take the extra step to connect neighbors and build community on their block—making their neighborhood a safer, more pleasant place to live.

 To become a block leader and/or support these activities, please fill out the form below, or download and print the form to fill out.

-Block Leaders must also petition their neighbors for their support as a block leader.
+Block Leaders must also petition their neighbors for their support as block leader.
 The petition form can be downloaded below.

-Block Leaders are eligible to apply for a mini grant to improve the conditions and community on their block - for more information, download the Mini Grant Form below.
+Block Leaders are eligible to apply for a mini-grant to improve the conditions and community on their block - for more information, download the Mini-Grant Form below.